Ardoin History, Family Crest & Coats of Arms

 Early History of the Ardoin family

 This web page shows only a small excerpt of our Ardoin research.
-Another 71 words (5 lines of text) covering the years 1843, 1307, 1392, 1452, 1542, 1583, 1537, 1608, 1523, 1570, 1558, 1636 and 1691 are included under the topic Early Ardoin History in all our PDF Extended History products and printed products wherever possible.
+Another 71 words (5 lines of text) covering the years 1843, 1307, 1392, 1452, 1542, 1583, 1545, 1563, 1537, 1608, 1523, 1570, 1558, 1636 and 1691 are included under the topic Early Ardoin History in all our PDF Extended History products and printed products wherever possible.